gimelbrantlab/magic/usage.md

     disables default option of summing enrichment for *promoter_length* base pairs on either side of the TSS for a promoter region

 *-t, --training_genes_file*:
-    if generating classifiers, specify "mouse", "human" or the name of a training genes file in the reference folder; otherwise, specify "none"
+    if generating classifiers, specify "mouse", "human" or the name of a training genes file in the reference folder

 *-q, --quiet*:
     disables console output, do not flag if required packages missing [default FALSE]